Long Sutton, Somerset: Holy Trinity church

 Holy Trinity church dates from 1493.
 An earlier church would have stood on this site from the 9th century or earlier.
 The current church was built of local lias stone cut and squared, with hamstone dressings.
 It has stone slate roofs between stepped coped gabled with finials to the chancel and north porch.
 Internally, the chancel has a ceiled wagon-roof, with moulded ribs and plaster panels.
 The tower exhibits the tracery typical of Somerset towers.
 The under-tower space has a lierne vault, and a 15th-century octagonal font with quatrefoil panels.
 The building has been designated by English Heritage as a Grade I listed building.
 The tower has a ring of six bells, the tenor weighing 136 st.

-The coloured timber pulpit, with a fly approach stair, dates from 1455–58 and is older than the church itself.
+The coloured timber pulpit, with a fly approach stair, dates from 1455 to 1458 and is older than the church itself.
 It has 20th-century wood figures in the statue niches.
 It bears the initials identified as those of Abbot John Petherton of Athelney and vicar William Singleton.

 The wood screen is also ornately carved and dates from the late 15th century.
 Memorials in the church include a tablet to Elizabeth Banbury, died 1716, with Corinthian columns and entablature, side and bottom swags, as well as a number of 16th- and 17th-century Keinton stone slabs in the floor.